Gantrock/FunProjects/klingonToEnglish/readme.txt

 The Decoding class uses the Viterbi algorithm and the previously generated tables to decode the likely part-of-speech tags of each word in the target sentence.

+Possible improvements:
 These four classes could be expanded further to better translate phrases.
 You could add a class to generate a word to english table and go from there to better have an estimate of the possible meanings, or at least the possible words used in the sentence.

+The Emission and Transition table share enough methodsand functions that they would probably be better built inheriting from a class.
+Likely one called ProbTable.